onzelf/FCDL/README.md

 >  **Scope:** shows that a Federated Computing Description Language (FCDL) file can be *compiled* into a runnable Flower-based federated system with node registry, simple policy, round-based scheduling and live metrics.

 ---
 # 🧭 ** Federated Learning PoC**

 This project delivers a **functional Proof of Concept (PoC)** for **Federated Learning (FL)** built entirely using the principles of [Federated Computing (FC)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5218039) — a modular, AI-oriented architectural paradigm for data governance, distributed intelligence, and scalable collaboration.
+> The **PoC:**  seeks to implement a Federated Learning system using MNIST dataset on two nodes but following the principles of Federated Computing.

 ## ✅ What Was Built

-We implemented a distributed learning system composed of:
+We implemented a federated learning system composed of:

 -   **Two FL nodes**, each training on isolated (non-IID) subsets of the MNIST dataset.
 One node uses only even digits and the other only odd digits.